weiyanminoo/tp/docs/UserGuide.md

   ![result for 'find alex david'](images/findAlexDavidResult.png)

 ### Listing all persons : `list`

 Shows a list of all persons in the contact book.

 Format: `list`

 ### Adding a Wedding Event : `addWedding`

-Adds a Wedding Event to the contact book.
+Adds a wedding event to the contact book.

 Format: `addWedding n/NAME d/DATE l/LOCATION`

 Examples:
 * `addWedding n/John & Jane's Wedding d/20-Feb-2025 l/Marina Bay Sands`

 ### Editing a Wedding Event : `editWedding`

-Edit an existing Wedding Event in the contact book.
+Edit an existing wedding event in the contact book.

 Format: `editWedding WEDDING_ID [n/NAME] [d/DATE] [l/LOCATION]`

-* Edits the Wedding Event at the specified `WEDDING_ID`.
+* Edits the wedding event at the specified `WEDDING_ID`.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * Details of wedding you want to edit cannot be the same as what is already in the wedding.

 Examples:
-* `editWedding W1 d/20-Feb-2025 l/Marina Bay Sands` Edits the date and location of the 1st Wedding Event to be `20-Feb-2025` and `Marina Bay Sands` respectively.
+* `editWedding W1 d/20-Feb-2025 l/Marina Bay Sands` Edits the date and location of the 1st wedding event to be `20-Feb-2025` and `Marina Bay Sands` respectively.
-* `editWedding W2 n/John & Jane's Wedding` Edits the name of the 2nd Wedding Event to be `John & Jane's Wedding`.
+* `editWedding W2 n/John & Jane's Wedding` Edits the name of the 2nd wedding event to be `John & Jane's Wedding`.

 ### Deleting a Wedding Event : `deleteWedding`

-* Deletes the specified wedding event from the contact book.
+Deletes the specified wedding event from the contact book.

 Format: `deleteWedding WEDDING_ID`

 * Deletes the wedding event with the specified `WEDDING_ID`.
 * Tags of contacts associated to the deleted wedding event will be removed.

 ### Listing all Wedding Events : `listWedding`

-Shows a list of all Wedding Events in the contact book.
+Shows a list of all wedding events in the contact book.

 Format: `listWedding`

+### Adding a Wedding Task : `addTask`

+Adds a new Task to a specified wedding event.

+Format: `addTask w/WEDDING_ID desc/TASK_DESCRIPTION`

+* Adds a new Task to a wedding event specified by `WEDDING_ID`.

+Examples:
+* `addTask w/W1 desc/Book florist` Adds a new Task `Book Florist` to the wedding event`W1`.

+### Listing all Wedding Tasks : `listTask`

+Shows a list of all Tasks of a specified wedding event.

+Format: `listTask w/WEDDING_ID`

+Examples: `listWedding w/W1` Show a list of all Tasks of the wedding event `W1`.

+### Marking a Wedding Task : `mark`

+Marks a specified task of a specified wedding event as completed.

+Format: `mark w/WEDDING_ID i/TASK_INDEX`

+* Marks the task at the specified `INDEX` from the wedding event specified by `WEDDING_ID` as completed.
+* The index refers to the index number shown in the displayed task list.
+The index **must be a positive integer** 1, 2, 3, …​
+* `WEDDING_ID` is the unique identifier of the wedding event.

+Examples:
+* `mark w/W1 i/1` Marks a Task at index 1 of the wedding event `W1` as completed.

+### Unmarking a Wedding Task : `unmark`

+Marks a specified task of a specified wedding as not completed.

+Format: `unmark w/WEDDING_ID i/TASK_INDEX`

+* Marks the task at the specified `INDEX` from the wedding event specified by `WEDDING_ID` as not completed.
+* The index refers to the index number shown in the displayed task list.
+The index **must be a positive integer** 1, 2, 3, …​
+* `WEDDING_ID` is the unique identifier of the wedding event.

+Examples:
+* `unmark w/W1 i/1` Marks a Task at index 1 of the wedding event `W1` as not completed.

+### Deleting a Wedding Task : `deleteTask`

+Deletes the specified task from a specified wedding event.

+Format: `deleteTask w/WEDDING_ID i/TASK_INDEX`

+* Deletes the task at the specified `INDEX` from the wedding task list of the wedding event specified by `WEDDING_ID`.
+* The index refers to the index number shown in the displayed task list.
+The index **must be a positive integer** 1, 2, 3, …​
+* `WEDDING_ID` is the unique identifier of the wedding event.

+Examples:
+* `deleteTask w/W1 i/1` Deletes a Task at index 1 from the wedding task list of the wedding event `W1`.

 ### Tagging a person to a Wedding : `tag`